 Java is a powerful object-oriented programming language that consists of objects and classes.
-The objects make it easier to map the real-life entities while coding.
+The objects make it easier to map real-life entities while coding.
 The objects will be used all the time while programming in java.
 The objects in java are easy to define and use.
 It is necessary to understand Classes and Objects because everything in an object-oriented programming language like Java is based upon them.
-In this article, we will see all the details related to the object along with the examples.

 How to Create an Object in Java?

-- If you are familiar with Java programming, you may know that in java an object is created using a class.
-The class is nothing but it provides a blueprint for creating an object.
+- If you are familiar with Java programming, you may know that an object is created using a class in java.
+The class is nothing, but it provides a blueprint for creating an object.
 The class is used to instantiate an object.
-So technically we will be having the class declared already before we create the object in Java.
+So technically, we will be having the class declared already before we create the object in Java.

-Let’s see the syntax of creating an object in java.
+Let’s see the syntax of creating an object:

 ClassName objectName = new ClassName();

 - The syntax is simple and easy to understand.
-It starts with the class name for which we are declaring an object followed by the object name.
-The object name is nothing but it is similar to declaring variable name with user preferred name.
-Till this process of defining an object with name is called as object declaration in Java.
+It starts with the class name for which we are declaring an object, followed by the object name.
+The object name is nothing, but it is similar to declaring a variable name with the user-preferred name.
+Till this process of defining an object with a name is called as object declaration in Java.

 - The new keyword is then followed by the method or the constructor of the class.
-The new keyword will call the constructor automatically of class while creating a new object, this process is known as object initialization in java.
+The new keyword will call the constructor automatically of the class while creating a new object; this process is known as object initialization in java.

 Characteristics of Object in Java

 - Every object in java will have its own identity.
-No two objects will be having the same identity.
-Every object will correspond to a different memory location and the address of memory location will not be available to the user.
+No two objects will have the same identity.
+Every object will correspond to a different memory location, and the address of the memory location will not be available to the user.